For a faster, more profitable home sale

 Hang an evergreen wreath over the fireplace mantle, or suspended from a ribbon in a window.

-Accessorize kitchen countertops or the dining table with a bowl of pomegranates or mandarin oranges.
 Keep counter tops clear of anything not decorative to make your kitchen look more spacious.

-If you’re planning an Open House, here are a few tips to help buyers remember your home above all the others:
+If you’re planning an Open House, here are a few tips to help buyers remember your home above all others:

 Appeal to the sense of smell

 Infuse your home with the smell of baking.
+Arrange holiday goodies attractively on a tray with napkins.

 Cedar boughs are especially fragrant; fill baskets with cedar, hang a cedar wreath on a wall or door, or dress a fire place mantle with boughs.